 What to Look for in a Cordless Drill Combo Kit

-Now that we’ve discussed why you need a combo kit and not just a drill, let’s talk about the traits you should be considering when choosing a combo kit.
+Now that we’ve discussed why you need a combo kit and not just a drill, let’s discuss the features you should consider when choosing a combo kit.

 Power tools are limited by the amount of power they can produce.
-While this might not become an issue if the toughest job you ever tackle is installing a two-inch screw into drywall, the lack of power will become a hindrance when completing any kind of real work.
+While this might not become an issue if the toughest job you ever tackle is installing a 2-inch screw into drywall, the lack of power will become a hindrance when completing any project.

-When looking for a drill and impact driver, you’ll be looking at torque specs, which are generally measured in inch-pounds for these tools, though drills are sometimes measured in UWO, or unit watts out.
+When looking for a drill and impact driver, look at the torque specs, which are generally measured in inch-pounds for these tools, though drills are sometimes measured in UWO or unit watts out.

-The size of your drill’s chuck determines the size of drill bit that will fit inside.
-Larger chucks can also transfer more torque, which means that a drill with a larger chuck will have a more efficient output of power.
-We recommend looking for a drill with a ½-inch chuck instead of the smaller ⅜-inch chucks that you’ll often see on underpowered drills.
+The size of your drill’s chuck determines the size of the drill bit that will fit inside.
+Larger chucks can also transfer more torque, which means that a drill with a larger chuck will have a more efficient power output.
+We recommend looking for a drill with a ½-inch chuck instead of the smaller ⅜-inch chucks you’ll often see on underpowered drills.

-Purchasing a cordless drill combo kit is no small investment.
-And if you’re anything like us, your tools aren’t going to lead easy lives.
-Having a good warranty can provide peace of mind that your investment is protected in case something does happen.
+Purchasing a cordless drill combo kit is not a small investment, and if you’re anything like us, your tools aren’t going to lead easy lives.
+A good warranty can provide peace of mind that your investment is protected in case something happens.

 Throughout the years of using power tools, we’ve seen all sorts of mishaps.
-You can’t plan for the unexpected, but you can be prepared, which is why we always prefer power tools that are protected by warranties that last several years.
-In our eyes, longer is always better when it comes to a warranty.
+You can’t plan for the unexpected, but you can be prepared, which is why we always prefer power tools protected by warranties that last several years.
+In our eyes, longer is always better regarding a warranty.

-It can be hard to choose between tools that you’ve never held in your hands and worked with.
+Choosing between tools you’ve never held in your hands and worked with can be hard.
 That’s why we tested so many of the most popular cordless drill combo kits to write our reviews.
 Hopefully, we can save you the time and money it takes to test them yourself.

-After thorough comparison, our top choice is the DeWalt 20V MAX DCK240C2 Cordless Drill Combo Kit.
-It contains an impact driver that produces 1,400 inch-pounds of torque and a drill that makes 300 UWO of power that are both covered by DeWalt’s three-year warranty.
+After a thorough comparison, our top choice is the DeWalt 20V MAX DCK240C2 Cordless Drill Combo Kit.
+It contains an impact driver that produces 1,400 inch-pounds of torque and a drill that makes 300 UWO of power, which are both covered by DeWalt’s 3-year warranty.

 If you’re budget-shopping for the best value, we recommend the BLACK+DECKER BD2KITCDDI 20V MAX Cordless Drill Combo Kit.
-It’s priced more affordably than the competition, though the tools are just as capable with an impact driver that makes 1,374 inch-pounds of torque and 3,900 IPM.
+It’s priced more affordably than the competition, though the tools are just as capable with an impact driver that produces 1,374 inch-pounds of torque.

 More buying guides like this: